Delicious soft Homemade Cheese Bread , made two ways - a lovely Cheddar cheese version and a Parmesan and Herb version.

 - Given tip #2, I always hold back 1/4-1/3 of the flour specified in a recipe and add in only as much as is needed.
 If you dump all the flour in at the start, you may find that it is too much and it's difficult to adjust well after that.

-- Use a large glass measuring cup to proof your dough.
-It's easy to see when the dough has doubled.
+- Use a large glass measuring cup to proof the dough, if you can.
+The markings on the measuring cup make it easy to see when the dough has doubled.

 - Be patient.
 Rising times are also "approximate" and will vary as well.
 Trust what you see and not the clock.